teuton-software/teuton/README.md

 #Introduction

+This is an Open Source program, for use in computer laboratory.
-This program helps teachers to evaluate a group of students classwork, done on their own machines.
+*Sysadmin* helps teachers to evaluate remotely and automaticaly the workclass done into students machines.

 Steps: